 About This Reference

-This section describes the guide itself: whom it's for, how the information is presented, and how you can use the examples in the reference in your own DOM development.
+This section describes the guide itself: who it's for, how the information is presented, and how you can use the examples in the reference in your own DOM development.

 Who Should Read This Guide

-Here introductory material is presented, with many examples, and high-level explanations should be valuable for inexperienced and experienced web developers alike, and it is a not only "beginners" web development guide.
+Here introductory material is presented, with many examples, and high-level explanations should be valuable for inexperienced and experienced web developers alike.
+It is a not only "beginners" web development guide.
 In general, however, it is an evolving API reference manual.

 What is Gecko?

 Mozilla, Firefox, Netscape 6+, and other Mozilla-based browsers have identical implementations of the DOM.
 This is so because they use the same technology. naturally, it applies only to products based on the same version of Gecko, but it's tricky to explain

 Gecko, the software component in these browsers that handles the parsing of the HTML, the layout of the pages, the document object model, and even the rendering of the entire application interface, is a fast, standards-compliant rendering engine that implements the W3C DOM standards and the DOM-like (but not standardized) browser object model (i.e.,

 window et al) in the context of web pages and the application interface, or chrome, of the browser.

 Though the application interface and the content displayed by the browser are different in many practical ways, the DOM exposes them uniformly as a hierarchy of nodes. (commenting this incomplete sentence out for now...)
 The tree structure of the DOM (which in its application to the user